San Saba Launches Texas Country Summer Music Series

 The Dirty River Boys are a team of four very different people shaking things up in the Texas music scene and beyond.
 Catch their Texas punk-Americana at Digg’s on June 23.

 On July 21, we’ll be stomping the roof off of Digg’s when the Rift Music Group Showcase hits the stage.
-Shea Abshier and the Nightowlers, Giovannie and the Hired Guns, Ryan Wilcox & The Sunday Shakes and Dillan Poe will all be performing good ole country tunes from 8 pm late.
+Shea Abshier and the Nightowlers, Giovannie and the Hired Guns, Ryan Wilcox & The Sunday Shakes and Dillan Poe will all be performing good ole country tunes from 8 pm until late night.

 After gracing the opening slot on more than one occasion, Aaron McDonnell brings his country tunes to the headlining slot at Digg’s on August 11.